• Skip to primary navigation

 Top Techniques for Painting Kitchen Cabinets

 Now that you’ve read through some suggestions on the best types of paint, you’re probably wondering how to get started!
 Using a good technique is just as important as choosing the best paint for the job.
+I have a full blog post on this where I go into detail.
+You can read about how to paint kitchen cabinets here.

 The first thing you need to do is make sure your cabinets are clean and dry.
 Then you should give them a light sanding, and clean them again to get rid of any sanded dust.